 Skip to content

-You can use the dependencies argument of the init_run() function to track environment dependencies.
+You can use the dependencies argument of the init_run() function to track environment dependencies or requirements.

 If you pass "infer" as the value, Neptune logs the currently installed dependencies as a requirements.txt file.